decrypto-org/ctx/nodejs/nodejs-ctx-defense.js/README.md

 *origin* is a string uniquely identifying the CTX origin for the secret.

-Add the *ctxPermutations* to include the used permutations for each
+Add the *ctxPermutations* to your pug templates to to include the used permutations for each origin:
-origin:
  ```html
         div=ctxPermutations()
  ```